 72. Boasting the finest products in food, fashion, homeware and technology, Harrods is home to a whopping 330 departments and 27 restaurants.

 73. The official grocer to the Queen, Fortnum & Mason is renowned for being a purveyor of fine foods, hampers, teas and wine.

-74. Explore six floors of accessories, homewares, fashion and beauty over six floors of Liberty London’s mock-Tudor building.
+74. Explore high-end accessories, homewares, fashion and beauty over six floors of Liberty London’s mock-Tudor building.

 75. Fashionistas flock to Harvey Nichols for its high-end labels, including D&G, Space NK, Burberry and Jimmy Choo.

-76. Selling everything from buttons to bed, John Lewis’ Oxford Street store has a fabulous roof garden that opens during the summer months with pop-up restaurants and weekly yoga sessions.
+76. Selling everything from buttons to beds, John Lewis’ Oxford Street store has a fabulous roof garden that opens during the summer months with pop-up restaurants and weekly yoga sessions.

 78. A Recumbent retailer, Bikefix also stocks folding bikes, city bikes and trailers, as well as homing a workshop offering same-day repairs.